 the Commission will adjust spreads observed on bonds described under subclauses (4)(b) to (4)(e) to approximate the spread that is likely to have been observed had the bonds in question been of the type described in subclause (4)(a).

-Standard error of debt premium

-The Commission will estimate an amount for a standard error of a debt premium-

-subject to clause 4.4.1(2) and clause 4.4.10, no later than 6 months prior to the start of each DPP regulatory period; and

-as either-

-the result of the formula specified in subclause (2); or

-0.0015,

-whichever is the greater.

-For the purpose of subclause (1)(b)(i), the formula is-

-,

-where-

-N is the number of qualifying issuers issuing bonds of the type described in the subparagraphs of clause 4.4.4(3)(d);

-pi is each qualifying issuer's arithmetic average spread for its bonds of the type described in the subparagraphs of clause subclause 4.4.4(3)(d); and

-is the debt premium,

-provided that for the purposes of determining N and pi, no regard may be had to any bonds of the types described in clauses 4.4.4(4)(b) to 4.4.4(4)(e).

-Methodology for estimating the WACC standard error

-The Commission will determine standard errors for mid-point estimates of WACC-

-subject to clause 4.4.1(2) and clause 4.4.10, no later than 6 months prior to the start of each DPP regulatory period; and

-in accordance with the formula-

-,

-where-

-is the square of the tax-adjusted market risk premium determined in accordance with clause 4.4.2(6); and

-is the square of the standard error of the debt premium determined in accordance with clause 4.4.5.

-Methodology for estimating the 67th percentile of vanilla WACC
+Methodology for estimating the 67th percentile of the WACC

-The Commission will estimate a 67th percentile estimate of WACC-
+The Commission will estimate a 67th percentile estimate of vanilla WACC-

 for each DPP regulatory period; and

+no later than 6 months prior to the start of each DPP regulatory period.

+The Commission will estimate a 67th percentile estimate of post-tax WACC-

+for each DPP regulatory period; and

-subject to clause 4.4.10, no later than 6 months prior to the start of each DPP regulatory period.
+no later than 6 months prior to the start of each DPP regulatory period.

-For the purpose of subclause (1)-
+[For the purposes of subclause (1) or (2)-

-the mid-point estimate of WACC must be treated as the 50th percentile; and

 the 67th percentile must be determined in accordance with the formula-

 mid-point estimate of WACC + 0.440 standard error,

-where 'standard error' means the standard error of the mid-point estimate of WACC, as determined in accordance with clause 4.4.6(b).
+where the standard error of the mid-point estimate of WACC is [XX]; and

+the relevant mid-point estimate of WACC in accordance with clause 4.4.1(1) and (2) must be treated as the 50th percentile.]

 Publication of estimates

 The Commission will publish all determinations and estimates that it is required to make by this subpart-